-Ah January… possibly the most challenging month of the year in terms of vitamin D deficiency!
-Nowadays, the sun tends to get a bad rep health wise, even if Seasonal Affective Disorder is more and more frequent.
+January… possibly the most challenging month of the year in terms of vitamin D deficiency!
+Nowadays, the sun tends to get a bad rep health-wise, even if Seasonal Affective Disorder is more and more frequent.
 Fear not!
 You don’t have to wait another 6 months, Spain is just a short flight away.

-Here is a list of our favorite winter sun destinations in Spain for motorhomers.
+Here is a list of our favourite winter sun destinations in Spain for motorhomers.
 Enjoy!

 Sun lovers and history lovers alike will appreciate this medieval part of Andalusia.
-Càdiz is the 4th sunniest city is Spain, with an average yearly temperature of 18°C. Making it an ideal destination to travel to in your motorhome if you are trying to fill up on some well deserved vitamin D.
+Càdiz is the 4th sunniest city in Spain, with an average yearly temperature of 18°C. Making it an ideal destination to travel to in your motorhome if you are trying to fill up on some well-deserved vitamin D.

 Càdiz is linked to mainland Spain via the European road E5, connecting it directly to major cities such as Sevilla, Madrid and Algeciras, making it extremely accessible by motorhome or campervan.
 The closest airport is Jerez Airport, which is about 40 km north of Càdiz.